Nuitka/Nuitka/README.rst

 ``api-ms-crt-*.dll``.

-With earlier Windows platforms (and wine/ReactOS), you should consider installing Visual C Runtime libraries before executing a Nuitka standalone compiled program.
+With earlier Windows platforms (and wine/ReactOS), you should consider installing Visual C runtime libraries before executing a Nuitka standalone compiled program.

 Depending on the used C compiler, you'll need the following redist